gustavoleiteluz-ux/legal-cdr-zotero-automation/README.md

 The search is not limited to open-access literature.
 Both open and closed-access records are retained.
 When a DOI is available, the Zotero URL points to the DOI resolver and therefore to the official journal landing page; the monitor never attempts to bypass a paywall or download a restricted PDF.
 Records are tagged `access:open`, `access:closed`, or `access:unknown`.

 Each scheduled run has two discovery tracks: a rolling search covering the most recent 120 days and a rotating historical search.
-Historical literature is processed in five-year windows from the present backwards, followed by an open-ended window for records published before 1600.
-There is therefore no minimum publication date.
-The complete historical cycle currently takes approximately 87 daily runs and then repeats, while recent literature continues to be checked every day.
+The historical component is limited to seven five-year windows: `2021–2025`, `2016–2020`, `2011–2015`, `2006–2010`, `2001–2005`, `1996–2000`, and `1991–1995`.
+One window is searched per day, so the complete historical cycle takes seven daily runs and then repeats.
+Recent literature continues to be checked every day.

 Records that do not meet the marine-CDR relevance threshold are removed from the inbox and placed in `90 — Excluded or Tangential`.
 Relevant records are also placed in `01 — Review Queue`. `12 — Reviewed and Approved` remains exclusively under human editorial control.